loomio/loomio/lib/plugins/README.md

     table.timestamps
   end
 ```
-Note that that `do` block can accept anything you'd put in a typical `create_table` block in a migration
+Note that `do` block can accept anything you'd put in a typical `create_table` block in a migration

 Also note that while you can add new tables to the schema, we don't support modifying the existing tables in Loomio core via plugin.